 Angela (pic) — Someone that I associate with Justin a lot, though almost in an elder sister/younger brother sort of way, heh.
 They always sat together when they could in class.
 She was super nice and I wish I had gotten to know her better, but I do have pleasant memories of her and her laugh.

 Angie (pic) — She doesn’t actually have a picture in the profiles section, but I’m pretty sure this was her.
-We talked a fair bunch and were pretty close, I feel like she was from one of the countries surrounding Singapore, so we had that in common too.
+We talked a fair bunch and were pretty close, I feel like she was from one of the countries surrounding Singapore, and if so, we had that geographic factor in common too.
+I’m not certain on that though.
 I also met her a couple times in the University of Alberta.

 Jonathan (pic) — Someone I talked to a fair amount.
 He was always together with Kathleen and so they are always paired together in my memory.
 I participated in an annual Microsoft Excel team competition at UAlberta with him and Kelvin for all three years that we were at McNally.